As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

 'I have a door to the centre; I will see you in the morning,' Junior advised.

-'Goodnight; I suppose I had better lock up.
-I must find out more about these night creatures,' Tony said drawing the shades over the windows and throwing the several bolts on the door.
+'Goodnight; I suppose I should lock up.
+I must find out more about these night creatures,' Tony said, drawing the shades over the windows and throwing the several bolts on the door.

 The sun was shining through the small gaps in the curtains as Tony struggled awake to find Junior waiting patiently at the end of the bed.

 'Good morning,' Tony said, 'You are bright and early?'

 'I have been out for ages,' Junior said airily, 'Come on I want to start the farm.'